 There is a long history behind PRP injection techniques and their use for cosmetic purposes.
 First used in the 1990s, platelet rich plasma (PRP) injections make use of a part of the blood thought to have unique healing and growth properties.
 The injections are created by activating platelets in blood through a special process.
 Once injected into affected muscles or joints, the platelet-rich mixture may promote healing.
 The procedure may also help manage some musculoskeletal conditions and ease pain from joint, tendon, or muscle irritation.
-The injections also help improve the appearance of the face in a technique commonly known as the “vampire face lift.”
+The injections also help improve the appearance of the face.

 To learn more about the options for a PRP injection, contact our office today.